Fibre-Lyte can support both short wavelength (850nm) and long wavelength (1310 nm) operation.

 Assembly time is shorter because there are no multiple wire bonds attached.

-Cross talk is minimized because there are no wire bonds.
+Cross talk is minimized because there are no wire bonds attached.
 Minimal cross talk is essential to give superior performance at higher data rates or with PAM4 modulation regimes.

 Fibre-Lyte is Lens Free